BenderRobotics/brest/docs/usage.rst

 If you have any custom classes which derived from any Brest’s base classes, you also have to import them so Brest can get to know them.

-The first parameter ``project`` indicate what project you want to use from configuration file.
-If your configuration file resides out of the standard path defined in :attr:`~brest.Config.BREST_USER_CONFIG`, you can specify it using an absolute path passed into the ``config`` argument.
 If you don't want to use every resource defined in the configuration file, you don't have to create a new configuration file or project.
-Just specify resource aliases in the ``needed`` parameter and Brest will instantiate only them.
+Just specify resource aliases in the ``needed=`` parameter as list of strings and Brest will instantiate only them.

 In case of successful configuration file instantiation you should see something like this in your command line::